nychealth/EH-dataportal/content/data-explorer/waterways.md

 We measure the quality of harbor water through two key indicators:

-- **Dissolved oxygen** is essential for most aquatic life.
+- **Dissolved oxygen** is critical for most aquatic life.
 Coastal habitats and ecosystems thrive in environments with high concentrations of dissolved oxygen.

 - **Concentrations of fecal coliform bacteria and Enterococci bacteria**.
 Higher levels of these bacteria can mean there is sewage-related water pollution.
 Though most of these bacteria do not cause disease, higher concentrations can indicate the presence of pathogenic (disease-producing) bacteria.